What is a Fat Tail Distribution?

 As x → ∞

-In this sense, every fat-tailed distribution is heavy-tailed, but not all heavy tailed distributions have fat tails.
+Every fat-tailed distribution is heavy tailed, although with this in mind, not every heavy tailed distributiuon has a fat tail.
 For example, the Weibull distribution is heavy-tailed but not fat-tailed.

 Bryson, M. (1974).
 Heavy Tailed Distributions: Properties and Tests.
 Technometrics 16(1):61-68 (February 1974).